Lithium UPS · Architecture & Deployment Guide

 LiFePO₄ vs NMC — why chemistry matters

 Not all lithium UPS systems use the same chemistry.
-LiFePO₄ and NMC are the two most common lithium chemistries in UPS applications, and they have meaningfully different performance profiles.
-Understanding the difference matters when evaluating lithium UPS platforms from multiple vendors.
+LiFePO₄ and NMC are the two most common in UPS applications, with meaningfully different performance profiles — worth understanding when comparing lithium platforms across vendors.

 LiFePO₄ — lithium iron phosphate

-LiFePO₄ trades some energy density for significantly better thermal stability, longer cycle life, and more predictable degradation.
-These are the characteristics that matter in a UPS — which sits on a shelf for years and needs to work reliably when called upon.
+LiFePO₄ trades some energy density for far better thermal stability, longer cycle life, and more predictable degradation — the characteristics that matter in a UPS, which sits ready for years and must work when called upon.

 • Thermally stable — no thermal runaway under normal conditions